KamRoki/agentic-rag/README.md

 ## What this project does
 This repository implements a graph-based RAG workflow with the following capabilities:
-- routes user questions either to a local vector store or to web search,
+* routes user questions either to a local vector store or to web search
-- retrieves documents from a local Chroma collection,
+* retrieves documents from a local Chroma collection
-- grades retrieved documents for relevance,
+* grades retrieved documents for relevance
-- enriches weak or incomplete retrieval results with Tavily web search,
+* enriches weak or incomplete retrieval results with Tavily web search
-- generates concise answers from the retrieved context,
+* generates concise answers from the retrieved context
-- checks whether the generated answer is grounded in the documents,
+* checks whether the generated answer is grounded in the documents
-- checks whether the answer resolves the original user question,
+* checks whether the answer resolves the original user question
-- exports the LangGraph workflow visualization to `graph.png`.
+* exports the LangGraph workflow visualization to `graph.png`.

 ## Architecture
 The main workflow is defined in `graph/graph.py` and compiled as a LangGraph application.